14 Top-Rated Attractions & Things to Do in Newcastle upon Tyne

 We may earn a commission from affiliate links ()

-Newcastle-upon-Tyne is, in both an economic as well as a cultural sense, the capital of the northeast of England.
-This industrial city stands on the River Tyne, its center possessing many noteworthy Victorian buildings and streets as well as three large shopping centers.
-It's also popular for its many interesting museums and entertainment facilities, including the prestigious Theatre Royal and City Hall, a popular venue for rock and pop concerts.
-Once an important coal port, the harbor area is now a busy passenger terminus for ferries and cruise ships to Europe, as well as for boat trips around the city.
+Newcastle upon Tyne - usually simply referred to as "Newcastle" - is, in both an economic as well as a cultural sense, very much the unofficial capital of the northeast of England.
+This industrial city stands on the River Tyne, with its center possessing many noteworthy Victorian buildings and streets, as well as three large shopping centers.
+It's also popular for its many interesting museums and entertainment facilities, including the prestigious Theatre Royal and City Hall, popular venues for theater, events and festivals, as well as pop and rock concerts.

 The city owes its present name to William the Conqueror who, like Hadrian before him, recognized its strategic importance.
-In 1080, he gave his son the order to erect a "New Castle" on the site of the old Roman fort, in addition to the building of St. Nicholas' Cathedral, and today, these two buildings are among the city's top tourist attractions.
+In 1080, he gave his son the order to erect a "New Castle" on the site of the old Roman fort, in addition to the building of St. Nicholas' Cathedral.
+Today, these two buildings are among the city's most popular tourist attractions.